-The Association for Library Service to Children, (ALSC ) Book Awards honor authors, illustrators, producers, publishers, critics, historians, or librarians of children's literature and are selected for children ages 11 and under.
-Each year, new awards are announced in the month of January and added to the lists.
+The Association for Library Service to Children (ALSC ) Book Awards honor not only authors and illustrators, but also producers, publishers, critics, historians, and librarians of children's literature.
+New award winners are announced each January and added to the lists.

 Arbuthnot Honor Lecture Award

 The Arbuthnot award honors an author, critic, librarian, historian, or teacher of children's literature, of any country, who then presents a lecture at a winning host site.

 The Carnegie Medal honors the producer of the most outstanding video production for children released during the preceding year.